microsoft/azure-health-data-services-workshop/README.md

 # Ready to get started?

-We wish you the best of luck on your MC4H OpenHack journey!
+We wish you the best in your learning journey ahead!
 Click [here](<./Challenge-00 - Check prerequisites and configure environment>) to proceed to Challenge-00.

 ## Trademarks